 In addition, the scheme offers Network Rail with the rare window of opportunity to replace the ageing Victoria Arch railway bridge, renewing the railway infrastructure in Woking which are essential for the vitality and sustainability of the rail network.

-Given these factors, we have taken on the additional responsibility for relocating the access road as part of the widening scheme.
+Given these factors, we have taken on the additional responsibility for reusing or relocating the access road as part of the widening scheme.
 These works include:

 - conducting in-depth technical surveys to review relocation options for the access road

 - subject to planning approval, delivering the approved plan of works.

 Why we are considering relocating the existing access road

 Currently, the Downside Goods Yard access road is situated on a busy stretch of the A320, within 25 metres of the highway running underneath the Victoria Arch railway bridge.
 This location requires all site vehicles to enter the access road from the south and to exit onto the A320 in the northbound direction.